NainaMKumar/NainaMKumar/README.md

-- 👋 Hi, I’m @NainaMKumar
+- 👋 Hi, I’m Naina Kumar
 - I’m interested in Health x AI
 - How to reach me: https://www.linkedin.com/in/naina-m-kumar/